lavanyamarla/short-wide-master/README.md

 `python run.py [dataset] [weighted] [geo] [short_wide] [method]`

-dataset is name of dataset, weighted/geo/short_wide are bin sizes, and method is `d` for Dijkstras or `f` for Floyd-Warshal.
+dataset is name of dataset, weighted/geo/short_wide are bin sizes, and method is `d` for single origin-destination pair or `f` for all-pairs.

 This file can also be used for debugging.